top of page

 K

-I'm a moral psychologist at the intersection of social-cognitive psychology and ethical philosophy trying to make the world a better place for living beings now and in the future.
-In particular, I study the cognitive, affective, and moral architecture of exceptional altruism with the ultimate goal of harnessing insights gleaned from the laboratory to help inspire real-world action.
-Prior to joining The Morality Lab as a postdoctoral researcher, I completed my PhD in the Imagination and Cognition Lab at SUNY Albany.
+I'm a social psychologist working at the intersection of moral psychology and ethical philosophy trying to better understand the outer limits of human cooperation and prosocial behavior.
+In particular, my research focuses on mapping the cognitive, affective, and moral architecture of exceptional altruism, driven by an underlying motivation to harness insights gleaned from the laboratory to help inspire real-world action.
+Prior to joining the IDEA Lab, I worked as a postdoctoral researcher in The Morality Lab at Boston College under the mentorship of Dr. Liane Young.
+Before that, I earned my PhD in the Imagination and Cognition Lab at SUNY Albany under the supervision of Dr. Brendan Bo O'Connor.

 Research